top of page

 *If rescue breaths are not immediate, cardiac arrest will occur

-Brain damage occurs in as little as 4 – 6 minutes without oxygen in most instances.
-However, for reason not understood (especially in cold water), immersion can make revival possible even after long periods
+In most instances, brain damage occurs in as little as 4 – 6 minutes without oxygen.
+However, for reasons not understood (especially in cold water), immersion can make revival possible even after long periods.

 Evacuation of a dive accident victim